To enjoy the full Mail & Guardian online experience: please upgrade your browser

-The Legal Aid Board has asked Parliament for more money in order to help the Marikana miners and people who cannot afford legal costs.
+Legal Aid SA has asked for more money from Parliament in order to pay for the Marikana miners' legal representation at the Farlam commission.
+(Madelene Cronje, M&G)

 A member of Parliament and a judge have appealed to the government that the Legal Aid Board of South Africa be given more money to accomplish its mandate, including helping the victims of the Marikana massacre.

 Democratic Alliance justice spokesperson Debbie Schafer and Judge President Dunstan Mlambo who chairs the Legal Aid Board said the department of justice ought to allocate more money for the board since Legal Aid South Africa was working for people who cannot afford legal costs.

 They were speaking at Legal Aid's presentation of its annual report to the parliamentary portfolio committee for justice on Wednesday.

 Judge President Mlambo said: "There should be funding for the commissioners … we welcome the support of the committee that there should be provisions that whenever commissions of inquiry are formed then there is funding."